-Why Complete the AP Course Audit?
+Why Complete Course Audit?

 Your course must be authorized by the AP Program in order to call it an AP course.
 The only way to do that is through the AP Course Audit.

 The process is designed to confirm teacher awareness of course scope and occasional exam changes, and to ensure that practice exams and other resources are only accessible to teachers verified by a school administrator.
 Once your course is authorized, you will have access to practice exams and other resources (e.g., formative assessments and the AP Question Bank) that are reserved for AP teacher usage.